by Robert Lanz LCSW

 Time passed and the life and death craziness of the ER night shift covered my fears and I had all but forgotten the aging couple until the paramedics brought Mildred in.
 She had taken a fall and couldn’t get up.
 Harold wasn’t there to help her anymore.

-Mildred told me that Harold’s doctor finally insisted he go to a facility that specialized in Alzheimer’s care.
+Mildred told me that Harold’s doctor finally insisted he go to a facility specializing in Alzheimer’s care.
 The separation had been hard on Mildred, being alone after all those years together.
 But she was a dutiful wife, visiting Harold every day, watching the man she knew slip away until one afternoon he no longer recognized her and all the emotional connection between them was severed.
 At least for Harold anyway.
 Mildred , however, of sound mind, was still up for that last dance, her own emotional ties intact and her daily visits continued.

 One day, as if talking to a stranger, Harold told her, with the glee of an infatuated adolescent, he had fallen in love- fallen in love with another patient who was equally demented.